9 Xiao3 Chu4 (or Xu4) 小畜

 The west is the home of Yin (symbolised by the feminine line) where dense clouds originate; the clouds are gathering but not producing rain.
 When the small feminine serves the big masculine, it requires time to earn trust from the masculine.
 Once the feminine and the masculine mate, the clouds will produce rain.

-From the perspective of viewing the phenomena of Xiao Chu, the internal trigram Qian is persevering while the external trigram Xun is modest and obedient.
+From the perspective of viewing the phenomena of Xiao Chu, the internal trigram Qian2 is persevering while the external trigram Xun is modest and obedient.
 Thus persevering is internal while submissiveness is expressed externally.
 Additionally, both lines 2 and 5, which occupy the core positions of the lower and the upper trigrams, are masculine.
 This signifies that the hexagram is driven by masculine.
 Thus, hexagram Xiao Chu can move forward with its aspirations and progress smoothly by means of the norm noted above.

 Line 4 is the representative line of both Xiao Chu and the inner lower trigram Dui (the marsh).
-The water of the marsh above heaven, the lower trigram Qian, is a cloud and the west is where trigram Dui is positioned.
+The water of the marsh above heaven, the lower trigram Qian2, is a cloud and the west is where trigram Dui is positioned.
 However, according to Chinese geography, the east is the sea, while the west is inland.
 Clouds from the west usually don't bring much rain, so the dry land relies on moisture from the east.
-Trigram Zhen (to move, the thunder) is masculine located in the east; it will appear only after the hexagram changes to Yu (16).
+Trigram Zhen (to move, thunder) is masculine located in the east; it will appear only after the hexagram changes to Yu (16).
 In Yu it is instrumental to establish a ducal state and dispatch troops.

 The west is also where the dukedom Zhou was located.
 When Duke Ji Chang (姬昌known posthumously as King Wen of Zhou) was imprisoned by King Zhou of Shang (紂王) at You Li (羑里), he knew death could come at any minute.
 He always looked toward the west anticipating rescue by his people.
 The phrase 'dense clouds come from my border in the west but it doesn’t rain' expresses the anxiety felt while awaiting action on one's behalf.